-At week 8 of pregnancy, your little one has webbed hands and feet, and her fingers and toes are just starting to differentiate.
-You could also see an upper lip forming, the protruding tip of a nose, and very thin eyelids.
-Teeth are also growing under the gums, and your little one’s heart will be beating at about 150 to 170 times per minute now.
+At this point in your first trimester of pregnancy, your child has graduated from the size of a blueberry to a raspberry.
+They grow at a rate of about one millimetre a day, but it isn't necessarily just in height; growth spurts can happen in their arms and legs, back and other parts of their body.
+Your child would also have webbed hands and feet, and their fingers and toes are just starting to differentiate.
+During a prenatal visit to your doctor or healthcare provider, you may start seeing an upper lip forming, the protruding tip of a nose, and very thin eyelids in an ultrasound.
+Teeth are also growing under the gums, and their heart will be beating about 150 to 170 times per minute now.

 Bodily changes and pregnancy symptoms

-You would experience some pregnancy symptoms such as skin changes, nausea and vomiting, fatigue, and food cravings and aversions, and bloating, as highlighted in the articles for weeks prior to week 8.
-Now, let’s talk about other pregnancy symptoms – vaginal discharge, headaches, constipation, and varicose veins.
+Along with your child's development, you would experience some pregnancy symptoms such as weight gain, skin changes, morning sickness, nausea and vomiting throughout the day, fatigue, food cravings and aversions, bloating and some other body changes as highlighted in the previous articles for weeks 1–7.
+Now, let’s talk about other pregnancy symptoms and body changes you may be experiencing this week.

-When estrogen increases blood flow to your pelvic area, it stimulates your body’s mucous membranes.
-Leukorrhea protects the birth canal from infection by maintaining a healthy balance of bacteria.
-However, consult your doctor if you are uncertain or uncomfortable.
+When hormone levels change and oestrogen increases blood flow to your pelvic area, it stimulates your body’s mucous membranes, and you may start seeing more vaginal discharge known as leukorrhea.
+Not to worry, leukorrhea protects the birth canal from infection by maintaining a healthy balance of bacteria.
+However, consult your doctor or healthcare provider if you are uncertain or uncomfortable.

-Add some fiber to every meal.
-However, do not overdo it, as it might leave you gassier than before.
-For example, you can consume brown rice with roasted chicken and veggies.
-Do not overload your system with brown rice, tofu, and broccoli.
+If you've been feeling constipated during your pregnancy, add some fibre to every meal.
+However, do not overdo it as it might leave you gassier than before.
+One dish that's higher in fibre is brown rice with roasted chicken and veggies.
+Make sure not to overload your system with brown rice, tofu, and broccoli though!

-Increased blood flow, pregnancy hormones, and a growing womb, could make you prone to varicose veins.
+Increased blood flow, pregnancy hormones and a growing womb could make you prone to varicose veins.
 These happen when blood collects in weak spots in your veins, and this causes the veins to bulge under your skin.
-This pregnancy symptom often start to appear in the first trimester.
-If you feel any discomfort, be sure to mention it to your doctor during the next appointment.
+This pregnancy symptom often starts to appear in the first trimester and is usually harmless.
+However, if you feel any discomfort, be sure to mention it to your healthcare provider during the next appointment.

 Quick guide for week 8 of pregnancy

-If you haven't worked out in a while, start slow.
-Overdoing can lead to injury, nausea, overheating, and exhaustion.
+If you haven't worked out in a while, start slow—you still have many months of pregnancy ahead of you!
+Overdoing it can lead to injury, nausea, overheating, and exhaustion.
 Begin with 10 minutes of gentle warm-up, followed by 5 minutes of moderate exercise, and a 5-minute cooldown.
 Then increase the moderate portion of your exercise by 5 minutes every week until you hit the recommended 150 minutes of exercise per week.

 Add squats to your exercise.
-Squats will strengthen and tone your thighs.
-This is helpful during labour, as stronger legs can help little one descend.
+Doing squats during your pregnancy will strengthen and tone your thighs.
+This is helpful during labour, as stronger legs can help your child descend.

 Hormone surges in pregnancy can cause dark spots on your skin and face.
-Freckles and moles may look darker, and there's probably a dark line down the center of your abdomen called the 'linea nigra'.
-In addition to sunblock, wear a wide hat!
+Freckles and moles may look darker, and there's probably a dark line down the centre of your abdomen called the 'linea nigra' which is common during pregnancy.
+In addition to sunblock, make sure to wear a wide hat for extra protection!

-Choose healthy complex carbohydrates that nourish your little one and give you the energy you need.
-Some healthy carbs fresh fruits, fresh vegetables, dried fruits, whole-grain breads, crackers, baked potatoes, dried beans, and peas.
+Choose healthy complex carbohydrates that nourish your child and give your body the energy it needs without taxing your digestive system.
+Some healthy carbs include fresh fruits, fresh vegetables, dried fruits, whole-grain breads, crackers, baked potatoes, dried beans and peas.